 Career Technology Education

-Culinary Arts and Hospitality Careers
+Culinary Arts & Hospitality I and II

 This one-semester course provides the opportunity to explore the basic fundamentals and principles of the art of cooking and the science of baking, as well as opportunities to explore and experience the hospitality and tourism industry which encompasses lodging, travel and tourism, recreation, amusements, attractions, and resorts; and restaurants and food beverage service.
 The knowledge and skills are acquired through rich and engaging hands-on and project-based instruction, which also includes delivery through laboratory-based training and exploring the many career opportunities available within the Hospitality career cluster.

 Ms. Bridgette Reyes is Lamar's Culinary Arts and Fashion Design teacher.

 Engineering Flight and Space (FS) & Energy and Environment (EE)

 (Half High School Credit) FS - Students explore the history of flight and space, discover the science behind aeronautics, and explore traveling and living in space.
 Students then use their knowledge to design, build and test and airfoil.
 EE – Students explore sustainable solutions to our energy needs and investigate the impact of energy on our lives and the world.
 They design and model alternative energy sources and evaluate options for reducing energy consumption.
 (YR)

 Engineering Design and Modeling (DM) AND Automation and Robotics (AR)

 A yearlong class for half of high school credit.
 DM - Students discover the design process and develop an understanding of the influence of creativity and innovation in their lives.
 They use design software to create a virtual image of their designs and produce a portfolio of their innovative solutions.
 AR - Students use the VEX Robotics platform to design, build, and program real-world objects as they learn about mechanical systems, energy transfer, machine automation, and computer control systems.
 (YR)